 The percentile is a ranking that shows the relative position of each application's priority score among all scores assigned by a scientific review group at its last three meetings.

 The success rate for R01 grants differs from the percentile ranks for R01 grants in the following ways:

 - The percentile ranks are calculated using all applications reviewed by the initial review group, including applications assigned to other NIH institutes and centers.
 Grants assigned to NIGMS tend to receive better priority scores than the NIH average.

 - The NIGMS success rate is typically higher than the percentile ranks of the funded applications.
 Applications that are revised and resubmitted during the same fiscal year are only counted once in the success rate calculations, whereas all applications, both original and resubmitted versions, are included when the percentiles are calculated.

 Q. How does NIGMS use percentile rank order to make its grant funding decisions?

 A. NIGMS does not rely solely on a percentile cutoff or "payline" to make its funding decisions.
-These decisions are based on a number of additional factors, including whether the proposal comes from a new investigator, the level of other funding available to the investigator, the potential of the proposal to have a large impact on science as judged by NIGMS scientific staff and the existence of other grants funded by NIGMS or other components of NIH that cover similar scientific territory.
-These factors, along with the priority score, the comments on the summary statement and the advice of the National Advisory General Medical Sciences Council, are considered together to make final funding decisions.
+These decisions take into account a number of additional factors, including whether the project will increase the breadth and diversity of the Institute’s research portfolio, approaches and investigators, and whether the research area is a high priority for the Institute’s mission.
+NIGMS staff and the National Advisory General Medical Sciences Council also carefully consider the relative value of awarding grants to laboratories with total direct support in excess of $750,000 in any year and investigators with substantial unrestricted research support versus awarding grants to those with little or no other research support.
+These factors, along with the priority score, the comments in the summary statement and the advice of the Council, are considered together to make final funding decisions.